iv461/icey/icey/doc/using_services.md

 # Services

 Services are implemented using async/await syntax and service servers also allow to use asynchronous callback functions,  i.e. coroutines.
-The enables more possibilities that were previously not possible with regular ROS:
+This enables more possibilities that were previously not possible with regular ROS:

 # Server

 To create a service server, you use your usual `create_service` function, which returns the response:

+### With synchronous callback
 ```cpp
 node->icey().create_service<ExampleService>(
       "set_bool_service", [&](auto request) -> Response {